Sometimes we are asked, “What do I do? I want to sell General Lines – Property and Casualty Insurance?”

 - You have a full three months (six months for the full 200-hour General Lines course) to study, so you can review all you want even after taking the Final Exam.
 Up to three one-month extensions may also be purchased.

 - We offer a variety of extra study courses designed for you to take after finishing a pre-licensing course to prepare you for the State Exam.
 Here are a few we recommend:

 PE003 – 2-20 and 20-44 Practice Question Generator – This course has over 600 questions based on the latest Florida General Lines and Adjuster Study Manual edition.
 You may want to use this course to review your knowledge of all sections of the manual or concentrate on just the parts you feel you need to study more.

 Florida 2-20 PASSPREP COURSE (GENERAL LINES/PROPERTY & CASUALTY) (INS020FL) – Another question and answer course divided into 13 areas of Property & Casualty with several quizzes in each area.

-Florida Property & Casualty Pass Prep Course (INS002FL) – This unique exam course only exposes you to correct information.
+Florida Property and Casualty Insurance Pass Prep Course (INS002FL) – This unique exam course only exposes you to correct information.
 Each answer to a question is a correct answer to a question in the course.
 If you choose the wrong answer for the current question, the response tells you which question that answer does match, which reinforces the correct information throughout each quiz.

 The following is a flow chart of the progress from course to license and their common uses.
 Moving from the 20-44 Personal Lines License or the 4-40 Registered Customer Service Representative to the full 2-20 General Lines License is optional.